equalitie/deflect/README.md

 ## Requirements

 Debian 9 (Stretch) is required on all systems involved.
+The package `python` must be installed.

 ## Deflect infrastructure architecture